Advaith-dev/dice/README.md

 ## Project Description

 Dice Roller is a simple yet elegant Flutter application that simulates rolling a dice.
-The app features a beautiful gradient background, custom Google Fonts typography, and an interactive button to generate random dice values.
+The app features a beautiful gradient background and an interactive button to generate random dice values.
 It's a great beginner project for learning Flutter basics including state management, widgets, and styling.

 ## Features

 - 🎲 **Random Dice Roll Generator** - Tap a button to generate a random number between 1-6
 - 🎨 **Beautiful Gradient UI** - Gradient background that transitions from teal to blue
-- 🔤 **Custom Typography** - Uses Google Fonts (Lato) for enhanced text styling
 - ⚡ **Lightweight & Fast** - Minimal dependencies and optimized performance
 - 📱 **Cross-platform Support** - Works on iOS, Android, Web, Linux, macOS, and Windows